4 boneless duck breasts (150-175 g

 1. Season duck generously with salt and pepper.

-3. Place the sealed bags on a perforated steam tray.
-Steam at 55°C for
+3. Place the sealed bags into a perforated steam container and Steam at 55°C for 1 hour.

 5. Heat a frying pan on medium heat, Induction setting 6.
 Place breasts